SteeltoeOSS/Documentation/docs/docs/v4/welcome/index.md

 Learn the [new features and changes in Steeltoe v4](./whats-new.md).

-## Application Bootstrapping
+## Bootstrapping

-Automatically configure many Steeltoe components with a single line of code with [Application Bootstrapping](../bootstrap/index.md).
+Automatically configure many Steeltoe components with a single line of code with [Bootstrapping](../bootstrap/index.md).

 ## Application Configuration